 Share an update

 A postcard can be a good way to share an update with your donors.
 You could make an infographic to give them a quick glance at some of your progress.
-Some organizations use oversize postcards for their annual report.
-I’m not suggesting you do your 2019 annual report this way if you haven’t done one yet.
-Right now, I would send something that’s relevant to what you’ve been doing over the last couple of months.
+Some organizations use oversize postcards for their impact/annual report.

 Other ways to use postcards